-Field studies have shown the baits are very effective in attracting Cane Toad tadpoles whilst not impacting on native frog tadpoles.
+Field studies have previously shown the baits are very effective in attracting Cane Toad tadpoles whilst not impacting on native frog tadpoles.
 Targeting the tadpoles is a far more efficient and effective means of eradicating Cane Toads on a local scale, as many thousands of tadpoles can be removed from a water body within a 24-48 hour period, as opposed to several dozen adult toads in an evening.
 And since female Cane Toads can produce 20,000 eggs a season, that’s a lot of little toads for every adult female toad missed!

 Members who requests baits will be assessed on the nature of property and/or water bodies the baited traps are proposed to be deployed.
 The tadpole traps are DIY and easy to find parts for assembly (refer image right).
 The trap is then deployed (with lid on) in the shallows of a water body and weighed down by a log/rock.